Zanmadit/podconvertation/README.md

 # Podconvertation

 An application capable of generating a presentation/video presentation from an audio file.
-Whatever it may be—a university lecture, podcast, and much more.
+Whatever it may be - a university lecture, podcast, and much more.

 Instructions for use are provided below.